Cernuschi Museum

 What to expect

-The Cernuschi Museum, entirely dedicated to Asian arts, is located in the very chic Parc Monceau district.
-It holds and presents to the public a collection of over 12,000 works, mainly from Japan, China, Korea and Vietnam.
-Created at the end of the nineteenth century thanks to an important donation from Henri Cernuschi, a rich collector, this museum is particularly famous for its collection of Chinese bronzes but also for a monumental sculpture of Buddha of Japanese origin, throning in its main room.
-Modern art is not to be outdone and the Cernuschi Museum also honours the works of Asian artists who lived in France during the last century, notably Foujita.
-It is a real pleasure to stroll in this museum on a human scale, peaceful but presenting collections of a unique richness.
-A ticket reserved with Ticketeaser will allow you to discover one of the most pleasant museums in Paris.Opening hours for the Cernuschi museum
+It is in the very chic Parc Monceau district that the Cernuschi Museum, entirely dedicated to Asian arts, is located.
+It houses and displays a collection of over 12,000 works, mainly from Japan, China, Korea, and Vietnam.
+Established at the end of the 19th century thanks to a significant donation from Henri Cernuschi, a wealthy collector, this museum is particularly renowned for its collection of Chinese bronzes but also for a monumental Buddha sculpture of Japanese origin, which stands in its main hall.
+Modern art is also well represented, with the Cernuschi Museum showcasing works by Asian artists who lived in France during the last century, including Foujita.
+It is a real pleasure to wander through this intimate, peaceful museum that features collections of unique richness.
+A ticket booked through Ticketeaser will allow you to explore one of the most pleasant museums in Paris.Opening Hours

-Late-night openings on Thursday until 9pm (only for temporary exhibitions - last entrance 8.15 pm)
+Thursday evenings until 9 PM (only for temporary exhibitions - last entry at 8:15 PM)

-The exhibition Treasures of Kyoto presents one of the major schools of Japanese painting, the decorative stream Rinpa, appeared in the early seventeenth century and whose production continues until today.
+The Treasures of Kyoto exhibition presents one of the major schools of Japanese painting, the decorative Rinpa school, which appeared in the early 17th century and whose production continues to this day.

 Prices

-- Holders of the "Paris Pass Famille" and "Famille nombreuse" cards
+- Holders of the "Paris Pass Familles" and "Famille nombreuse" cards

-- Holders of minimum social benefits: RSA, lone parent allowance, personalised autonomy allowance and State social assistance for refugees
+- Recipients of social welfare: RSA, single-parent allowance, personalized autonomy allowance, and state social aid for refugees

 - INALCO students

-- For the inhabitants of the City of Rome which is twinned with Paris
+- Residents of Rome, which is twinned with Paris

-- For disabled people and the accompanying person
+- Persons with disabilities and their accompanying person

 - International Association of Art Critics

-- Employees of the Tourist Office, the congresses of the City of Paris and the Ile-de-France / Seine et Marne Regional Tourism Committee
+- Employees of the Paris Tourism Office, Paris Convention and Visitors Bureau, and the Ile-de-France / Seine-et-Marne Regional Tourism Committee

-- Holders of a "laissez-passer" ticket issued by Paris Musées
+- Holders of a "pass" ticket issued by Paris Musées

 Customers also bought